-Global History & Geography II Honors

-Prerequisites: A passing grade in Global History & Geography I. Final Assessment: NYS Global History & Geography Regents Additional Information: 1 year; 1 credit, course weight = 1.07

-The Global History & Geography core curriculum is designed to focus on the five social studies standards, common themes that recur across time and place, and eight historical units.
+Global 10 Honors (Global History & Geography II) Prerequisites: Successful completion of Global History & Geography I. Students must maintain an 85% or above in class to continue the Honors program.
+Final Assessment: NYS Global History & Geography Regents Additional Information: 1 year; 1 credit, course weight = 1.07 The Global History & Geography core curriculum is designed to focus on the five social studies standards, common themes that recur across time and place, and eight historical units.
 Each unit lists the content, concepts and themes, and connections teachers should use to organize classroom instruction and plan for assessment.
 This curriculum provides students with the opportunity to explore what is happening in various regions and civilizations at a given time.
 In addition, it enables students to investigate issues and themes from multiple perspectives and make global connections and linkages that lead to in-depth understanding.
 As students explore the five social studies standards, they should have multiple opportunities to explore the content and intellectual skills of history and the social science disciplines.
-The second year course goes from 1800 until the present time.
+The second-year course goes from 1800 until the present time.
 The Honors curriculum has more depth and requires more independence on assignments and projects.
 Questions on assignments, writing on assessments and overall learning is more rigorous.
+U.S. History & Government